ssajedi/SAiF-GPT/README.md

 - Support for custom user-defined entities

 # ⚠️ Attention:
 This project was an outcome of a 24 hour hackathon.
-Please make sure to test the NER detections on smaple of your data before deployment at scale.
+Please make sure to test the NER detections on sample of your data before deployment at scale.
 ## Presentation
 You can access the [Presentation pdf here.](https://github.com/agusaboy)
 ## Team